-Throughout the next year, SDG16+ networks and events should feed into the closing the gap conversation, asking of a target or cluster of targets:
+Throughout the next year, SDG16+ networks and events should feed into the bridging the gap conversation, with strong links to the UN75 campaign.
+We have an opportunity to ask for a target or cluster of targets:

 - What evidence do we have of what works to accelerate action? - What are the most immediate opportunities to "bend the curve" for current trajectories on peace, justice, and inclusion? - How do we develop transformative strategies that will accelerate progress throughout the 2020s? - And what finance, evidence and data, and partnerships are needed to support accelerated action?